 Rogers v.
 Koons, 960 F .2d 301 (2d Cir.
 1992)

 Art Rogers sues Jeff Koons on the grounds of copyright infringement.
 Rogers, a professional photographer, took a photo of a man and a woman with their arms full of puppies.
 Koons, an internationally known artist, found the picture on a postcard and after removing the copyright label from the postcard, gave it to his assistants with instructions on how to model sculptures based on the photograph, requesting that as much detail be copied as possible.
 The court found “substantial similarity” between Rogers’ photograph and Koons’ sculpture, citing that the average person would recognize the copying.
 On the issue of Fair Use, the court rejected Koons’ parody argument, as Koons was not commenting on Roger’s work specifically, thus his copying of that work does not fall under the Fair Use exemptions.

 Have you ever wondered what your rights are as an artist?
 There’s no clear-cut textbook to consult—but we’re here to help.
 Katarina Feder, a vice president at Artists Rights Society, is answering questions of all sorts about what kind of control artists have—and don’t have—over their work.
-Check out the monthly advice column on Artnet.com.
+Check out her monthly Op-Ed advice column on Artnet.com.

 I’m making t-shirts to raise funds for COVID-19 relief, and I’d like to use an image from a painting I created and subsequently sold.
 Do I have to consult the person who now owns the painting before I do that?

 Reader, you are wholeheartedly encouraged to make that t-shirt, and you do not need permission from the person who owns the work.
 Once a work of art is sold, the physical object no longer belongs to you, but the underlying copyright still does, and always will.